Date Established: 4/29/2008

 University at Buffalo (UB) relies upon the use of university-provided digital credentials – for example, your UBITName and password – to provide authentication for access to UB online IT resources and information.
 Passwords constitute a first line of defense to protecting access to university information and information systems.
 Any compromise of authentication credentials used by the university community impacts the confidentiality and integrity of university IT systems and information.
 Users are required to create strong passwords and secure and to protect their university passwords.

-Individual Accountability: All users of university systems are individually assigned a user-id (e.g., UBITName) and password for the purpose of accessing UB online systems.
+Individual Accountability: All users of university systems are individually assigned a user-id (i.e., UBITName) and password for the purpose of accessing UB online systems.
 In accordance with UB “acceptable use policies,” users are individually accountable for activities performed with their user-ids and passwords.
 Passwords may not be shared with anyone, including with administrative assistants or secretaries.
-UB passwords are considered to be regulated, private data.
+UB passwords are considered to be Category 1 - Restricted Data.

 Password Security: Passwords for UB systems should not be identical to those used for personal or on-UB online accounts.